akpetty/ICESat-2-sea-ice-thickness/README.md

 ### Getting Started

-If you are familiar with using conda to manage your Python environment you should be able to just import the conda environment included in this repository as:
+This code was originally developed on a linux server and has not been tested on other operating systems (I'm hoping to get round to that soon).
+If you are running this on linux and you are familiar with using conda to manage your Python environment you should be able to just import the conda environment included in this repository as:
 ```
 conda env create -n py36envX -f environment.yml
 ```